muratk3n/thirdwave/en/tweets/2017/week32.md

 It does

 The Clinton WH did a review on that, with the intention of removing it, but they decided against it because they found out it worked.
 Details are in the book All Too Human by George Stephanapopolopopolopoluoplpuoplupoplupououllpulpulpouplpuopuous.
 Unless there is new research that shows otherwise, I am going to stick with that.

+---

 Comment

 You just made reference to someone's long Greek last name and made him aware of his difference, if this person saw it it may hurt his feelings.

 I am a blogger

 I can say whatever funk I want.
 I am not in public office, write for a wide-circulation newspaper, a politician, an offical outlet, or a reader's coworker.
 People in such position may not be able to say the things I do.

-at

-August 15, 2017
+---